Buta Kola: Cosmology

 According to the ethnographer Peter Claus, the Tulu pāḍdanas reveal a cosmology which is distinctly Dravidian and thus different from the Puranic Hindu cosmology.
 Importantly, priesthood is not the preserve of a caste learned in scriptures but is shared between the ruling aristocracy on one hand and ritual specialists from the lower strata of society on the other hand.
 The world is divided into three realms: firstly, the realm of cultivated lands (grāmya), secondly the realm of wastelands and forests (jāṅgala/āraṇya), and thirdly the realm of spirits (būta-loka).
 Grāmya and jāṅgala/āraṇya form part of the tangible world, whereas būta-loka is their intangible counterpart.
-As grāmya is constantly threatened by encroachment, disease, hunger and death form jāṅgala and āraṇya, so is the tangible world under constant threat from the intangible world of the spirits.
+As grāmya is constantly threatened by encroachment, disease, hunger and death from jāṅgala and āraṇya, so is the tangible world under constant threat from the intangible world of the spirits.
 The world of the forest is the "world of the wild, unordered, uncontrolled, hungry beings of destruction".

 The world of the forest and the world of the spirits are therefore seen as mirror images of each other.
 The wild animals threatening the human cultivator and his fields such as the tiger, the snake, the wild-boar, and the gaur, find their mirror images in their corresponding būtas Pilli, Naga, Paňjurli and Maisandaya.

 The relationship between these three worlds is one of balance and moral order.
 If this order is upset by the humans, it is believed that the spirits become vicious.
 If the order is maintained, the spirits are believed to be supportive and benevolent.
 Thus, the spirits of Tulu culture are neither "good" nor "bad" as such; they are "neither cruel nor capricious.
 They methodically and persistently remind a lax humanity of the need for morality and the value of solidarity".
 Nobody is believed to be above the moral and cosmological norms of this threefold universe, not even the spirits or the gods.
 Thus the būtas are not whimsical or arbitrary in their judgement.
 The būtas are their patron's protectors with regard to a system of moral norms, not despite them.